 While a traditional MBA degree may assume an amount of business knowledge and could require a certain number of years of work experience, it targets those who aspire to senior management, rather than those already at the senior management level.

 And so, the EMBA and the MBA have very different student profiles.
-While average ages of students may only vary by seven or eight years (at one of the world’s best respected business schools, Wharton EMBA students have an average 12 years of work experience, compared to Wharton MBA students with an average of five years), the levels of experience, insight and seniority can vary dramatically.
+While average ages of students may only vary by seven or eight years (at one of the world’s best-respected business schools, Wharton EMBA students have an average of 12 years of work experience, compared to Wharton MBA students with an average of five years), the levels of experience, insight and seniority can vary dramatically.

 As with any type of MBA at any school of business, it’s vital to ensure your own knowledge, skill set and experience are at the right level to guarantee the best results.

 Admission to an MBA has a lot to do with academic scores, at school and particularly in the applicant’s undergraduate degree.
-Some traditional MBAs require further tests to be taken, such as the Graduate Management Admission Test(GMAT) which consists of a written assessment, a test of verbal ability and a quantitative analysis.
+Some traditional MBAs require further tests to be taken, such as the Graduate Management Admission Test(GMAT) which consists of a written assessment, a test of verbal ability and quantitative analysis.
 Some require personal and professional essays to be written.
 Some ask for professional and personal references.

 In a traditional MBA, work experience is not necessarily a high priority, with many business schools accepting promising students who do not yet have any professional experience.

 Admission to an EMBA, on the other hand, absolutely prioritises professional work experience, including past and current roles and responsibilities as well as future aspirations, in the form of a coherent career plan.

-The application, on top of various forms and documents, often requires detailed reference letters from others within business, essays written from a professional and personal standpoint, and a clear career plan that demonstrates exactly what it is that you hope to achieve from the EMBA.
+The application, on top of various forms and documents, often requires detailed reference letters from others within the business, essays written from a professional and personal standpoint, and a clear career plan that demonstrates exactly what it is that you hope to achieve from the EMBA.
 Every part of the application must focus on senior management and leadership skills.